-President and Chief Executive Officer of Lifecore Biomedical, LLC Vice President of Landec
+Former President and Chief Executive Officer of Lifecore Biomedical, LLC, Vice President of Landec

 This report is not for commercial use.
 Thorough reviews have been conducted to assure this data accurately reflects disclosures.
 However for a complete and definitive understanding of the pay practices of any company, users should refer directly to the actual, complete proxy statement.

 Use of Data / Disclaimer

 The information shown here is a reporting of information included in the company's proxy statement.
 The proxy statement includes footnotes and explanations of this information plus other information that is pertinent in assessing the overall value and appropriateness of the compensation information.
 For those interested in conducting a detailed compensation analysis, we recommend that you review the entire proxy statement.
 You may retrieve the full proxy statement by going to the Securities and Exchange Commission (SEC) website at www.sec.gov